xyegithub/myBlog/source/_posts/Config-Vim.md

 ### The whichkey

-whichkey can define key mappings for vim.
+Which key can define key mappings for vim.
 They are defined in `~/.local/share/lunarvim/lvim/lua/lvim/core/which-key.lua`.
 The use of `telescope` can be learned by reading which-key.lua, since the key mapping of `telescope` is defined in it.